Herbicide options for weed control in winter wheat

-Timely herbicide applications are important for weed control in winter wheat this spring.
+Timely herbicide applications are important for weed control in winter wheat.

 Over the next month, many of Michigan’s winter wheat acres will be treated with herbicides for weed control.
 While there are several herbicide options available for use in wheat, there are many factors growers should consider prior to deciding when to spray and what products to use.